The 10 Best Shows of 2025

 • Number of seasons: 3

 Season three follows a fresh set of guests and employees at the White Lotus location in Thailand, including the Ratliff family, who begin to spiral as they face financial challenges.
 Per usual, a mysterious death occurs, and countless fans flooded social media with their theories on what went down.
-But according to Dara Katz, it's not just the mystery element that makes this show compelling.
+But according to PureWow Executive Editor Dara Katz, it's not just the mystery element that makes this show compelling.

-She wrote, "The murder/crime hook might reel viewers in, but it's the fully fledged—and fully flawed—characters in new environments that keep us watching...I find myself wanting to just watch Parker Posey's Victoria 'Lorazepam' Ratcliff interact with her bickering children all day because the character is so fully formed.
+She writes, "The murder/crime hook might reel viewers in, but it's the fully fledged—and fully flawed—characters in new environments that keep us watching...I find myself wanting to just watch Parker Posey's Victoria 'Lorazepam' Ratcliff interact with her bickering children all day because the character is so fully formed.
 I don't need to see how the Ratcliff family responds to a murder on-site, but I do love to see what they do when their cell phones and anxiety meds are taken away."

 • Number of seasons: 1